microspectrometer/dev-kit-2020/firmware/doxygen-mainpage.md

 ## Macro USE_FAKES

-The only practical drawback to this approach is that the code gets marked up with test macros to handle function faking:
+The only practical drawback to this approach is that it is incompatible with using function pointers to replace functions with fakes for unit tests.

+Instead of function pointers, the code gets marked up with test macros to handle the function faking.
+This comes up when:

 - I want to write a unit test for a function
 - but the function calls other functions that interact with